-Writers often say, “I need a change of scenery” or “I just move from coffee shop to coffee shop so I can stay productive.”
+Writers often say, “I need a change of scenery.”
+Or they say, “I just move from coffee shop to coffee shop so I can stay productive.”
 The mobility strategy can work, but can it last?
 Certainly there are times when I need a change of setting.
 Some days I need to write at home on my back porch when the weather is just so.
 Yet it is the consistency of knowing I can arrive each morning in my office, and I can find a ready and waiting desk that consistently offers me an invitation to write.

 This ritual began long before I had an office.

 In order to complete my dissertation, I needed three things.
 Reliable, trustworthy care for my daughter, a part-time job at Vanderbilt’s Center for Teaching, and desk where I could write consistently each day.
 The desk that fit the bill offered me a view of a small grove of oaks and hickories.
 I could see the spire of Benton chapel punctuating the blue skies.

 Each afternoon following consultations with teachers and graduate students learning to teach, I would go to the Divinity library, open up my computer at my favorite desk, and begin to type.
 On days when I did not have to work at the CFT first, I would go straight into the library, sit down at my desk, and begin to write.
 One of the gifts of that space, in addition to the fantastic view, was its perpetual clean and waiting surface.
 I couldn’t leave my things strewn about.
 Rather I needed to pack up at the end of the day, leaving the space waiting for me the next time.